1/28/2025

 Michael Feniger

-Yeah, hi, everyone.
+Yeah.
+Hi, everyone.
 Thanks for having me on.
-Just pack our eyes clearly gained a lot of share.
-I realize it's because of, you know, your, your, your great trucks and your products.
-Just, I'm curious if we see other OEMs raising capacity, trying to go after your market share pricing intensifies.
+Just Packer has clearly gained a lot of share.
+I realize it's because of, you know, your great trucks and your products.
+Just I'm curious if we see other OEMs raising capacity, trying to go after your market share, pricing intensifies.
 I'm curious how you guys weigh the puts and takes there.
-Is, is pack are more likely to continue to kind of price for your, your premium trucks and look to hold that margin?
-Or is it every year, your goal is to try to gain that level of market share?
+Is PACCAR more likely to continue to kind of price for your premium trucks and look to hold that margin?
+Or is it every year your goal is to try to gain that level of market share?
 Is that not as linear?
-Is that more over over a multi cycle basis?
+Is that more over a multi-cycle basis?
 Just kind of curious how you think about that because you guys have gained so much share and there is some other OEMs kind of raising capacity.

 speaker